The Living Daylights: Casting

 In autumn 1985, following the mixed reception of A View to a Kill, work began on scripts for the next Bond film, with the intention that Roger Moore would not reprise the role of James Bond.
 Moore, who by the time of the release of The Living Daylights would have been 59 years old, chose to retire from the role after 12 years and seven films.
 Albert Broccoli, however, claimed that he let Moore go from the role.

 During an extensive search for a new actor to play Bond, a number of actors, including New Zealander Sam Neill, Irish-born Pierce Brosnan, and Welsh-born stage actor Timothy Dalton, auditioned for the role in 1986.
 Bond co-producer Michael G. Wilson, director John Glen, Dana and Barbara Broccoli "were impressed with Sam Neill and very much wanted to use him."
 However, Albert Broccoli was not sold on the actor.
 In 2022, Neill stated that he had never wanted the role.
 Meanwhile, Jerry Weintraub, the chairman of MGM/UA Communications, suggested hiring Mel Gibson for a two-picture deal valued at $10 million, but Broccoli was not interested.
 Other actors touted in the press included Bryan Brown, Michael Nader, Andrew Clarke, and Finlay Light.
+Antony Hamilton was in talks to play Bond but Broccoli was reportedly hesitant to cast Hamilton as the womanising Bond because, in real life, Hamilton was gay..

 The official car, the Aston Martin V8, at a James Bond convention.

 The producers eventually offered the role to Brosnan after a three-day screen-test.
 At the time, he was contracted to the television series Remington Steele, which had been cancelled by the NBC network due to falling ratings.
 The announcement that he would be chosen to play James Bond caused a surge in interest in the series, which led to NBC exercising (less than three days prior to expiry) a 60-day option in Brosnan's contract to make a further season of the series.
 NBC's action caused drastic repercussions, (Note: Not only did Brosnan lose out on the role of James Bond, but his Remington Steele co-star, Stephanie Zimbalist, was also forced to withdraw from her lead role in the science-fiction film RoboCop.) as a result of which Broccoli withdrew the offer given to Brosnan, saying that he did not want the character associated with a contemporary television series.
 This led to a drop in interest in Remington Steele, and only five new episodes were filmed before the series was finally cancelled.
 The edict from Broccoli was that "Remington Steele would not be James Bond."